 Refractors, for example, exhibit chromatic aberration, a false-color glow around the edge of objects.
 Entry-level achromatic refractors can exhibit quite a bit of CA. Higher-end apochromatic refractors virtually eliminate CA but at a much higher cost and added weight.

-The Dobsonian/Newtonian offers the best price-performance but it is not perfect.
+The Dobsonian/Newtonian offers the best price-performance ratio, but it is not perfect.
 Aside from its physical size, the most notable optical issue is coma.
-Coma is a property that comes from using a parabolic mirror, and all better Newtonian/Dobsonian telescopes use parabolic mirrors so all Newtonian/Dobsonian telescopes exhibit coma.
+Coma is a property that comes from using a parabolic mirror, and all the better Newtonian/Dobsonian telescopes use parabolic mirrors, so all Newtonian/Dobsonian telescopes exhibit coma.

 I have owned and used Newtonian/Dobsonian telescopes with focal ratios of F4 to F8.
 All, including the Apertura AD12 I own today, have exhibited coma.
 However, the coma has never been an issue for me.
 I know it is there, at the edge of the field, but my attention is focused on the center area of the field of view, so if the edge stars are a little elongated, it has never bothered me.

 Astrophotographers pay a great deal of attention to coma.
 Visual observers are usually less bothered by coma.
 However, if coma bothers you, there is a solution, the coma corrector, which can greatly reduce coma.